Sydbank: 1990s

 Sydbank merged in 1990 with Sparekassen South Jutland.
-It acquired Varde Bank in early 1994, including 30 West Jutland departments.
+It acquired Varde Bank in early 1994, including 30 West Jutland branches.
 In May 1994, it bought Sydbank Active Bank and 40 East Jutland offices from Topdanmark.

 2000s

 Since 2000, Sydbank has offices in almost all parts of Denmark.
 Sydbank acquired Odense Bank Egnsbank Funen in 2002 and began to open branches in central Jutland and Sealand.
 It opened the subsidiary Sydbank (Schweiz) AG in St. Gallen, Switzerland in 2002.
 In 2007, it sold Sydbank DMK-Holding to Ebh Bank and opened offices in Kiel.
 In 2008, the company purchased Trelleborg Bank, headquartered in Slagelse.

 2010s

 Sydbank is now one of Denmark's largest full-service banks based in Southern Jutland and headquartered in Aabenraa.
 The Bank has a market share in the sector around seven percent, approximately 2,600 employees and 115 branches - including three in Germany.
-The Executive Director since 2010 is Karen Frøsig.
+The executive director since 2010 is Karen Frøsig.

-On September 17, 2019, half of Sydbank's board members (excl. employee-elected members) resigned in protest over Sydbank's strategy and governance.
+On 17 September 2019, half of Sydbank's board members (excl. employee-elected members) resigned in protest over Sydbank's strategy and governance.
 Several media report that the resignations follow failed attempts to merge Sydbank to improve profitability and falling stock.